How can I make sure I am considered for admission from the waiting list?

 When are waiting list decisions made?

 If we enroll fewer than our target number for the class, we will draw from the waiting list on a rolling basis beginning in May.
 This process may take several weeks.
 If admitted from the waiting list, you will be notified via email.
-We will inform students as soon as possible when the class has been finalized.
+Once the class is finalized, we will inform students as soon as possible.

-Can I place a deposit at an institution and still stay on the waiting list?
+Can I place a deposit at an institution and remain on another institution's waiting list?

 You are expected to deposit at or otherwise commit in writing to ONE of the colleges to which you have been admitted by their enrollment deadline.
 While it is important that you secure your place at one college, you may simultaneously stay on any number of waiting lists.
 If selected off a waiting list, and if you choose to attend that school, you must withdraw immediately from the school to which you had originally committed.